 Departments/disciplines/programs/subject areas supported

-The collections are designed to meet the needs of the Master of Business Administration and doctoral students at the School; Yale does not have an undergraduate business program.
+The collections are designed to meet the needs of the degree programs offered at SOM, including the Master of Business Administration (MBA), MBA for Executives, PhD Program, and specialized Master’s degrees in Systemic Risk and Global Business and Society; Yale does not have an undergraduate business program.

 - Center for Customer Insights